nikitakit/self-attentive-parser/README.md

 $ python -m spacy download en_core_web_md
 ```

+The spaCy model is only used for tokenization and sentence segmentation.
+If language-specific analysis beyond parsing is not required, you may also forego a language-specific model and instead use a multi-language model that only performs tokenization and segmentation.
+[One such model](https://spacy.io/models/xx#xx_sent_ud_sm), newly added in spaCy 3.0, should work for English, German, Korean, Polish, and Swedish (but not Chinese, since it doesn't seem to support Chinese word segmentation).

 Parsing models need to be downloaded separately, using the commands:
 ```python
 >>> import benepar